"This was as great a meeting as we have had at Esalen."

 Founder of Esalen Institute

-Over the last 20 years Stephen has immersed himself in the study, research and the applications of Process Work.
-He has been applying the model to organizational systems and is excited by the powerful results of this application in many organizations including the United Nations, Esalen Institute, National College of Natural Medicine, Afognak Native Corporation, KPFK Radio Station, Citi Bank, Investec Bank, Old Mutual, Providence Health Care and more.
+Over the last 35 years Stephen has immersed himself in the study, research and applications of psychology.
+In the past 20 years he has applied this learning into organizational systems and is excited by the powerful results.
+He has worked with a range of organizations at the senior executive level including the United Nations, Esalen Institute, National University of Natural Medicine, University of British Columbia, Afognak Native Corporation, KPFK Radio Station, Citi Bank, Investec Bank, Simple Bank, Old Mutual, Providence Health Care, Fraser Health, Woolworths and more.
 He is interested in the change process in social and organizational systems and how members of these groups can relate, cooperate and collaborate more effectively together.

 He has presented as a key note speaker at national and international conferences.
-He is involved in the training of students in Process Work and is the president and a faculty member of the Process Work Institute, a foremost center of training and development of Process Work in the world.
+He is involved in the training of students in Process Work and is the former President and currently a faculty member of the Process Work Institute, a foremost center of training and development of Process Work in the world.

-He has also developed programs and trainings in Process Work in Russia, South Africa, Estonia, Mexico and in the United States.
+He has also developed programs and trainings in organizational development worldwide.